 At the Georgia Junior Science & Humanities Symposium (GJSHS), the first round of judging occurs when the students' research papers are reviewed by a team of science, technology, engineering, and mathematics professionals and researchers in the field.
-Selected students are invited to deliver oral presentations of their research at GJSHS February 26-28, 2023.
-These presentations will represent the finest efforts of high school students in the state toward either original laboratory research, field research, or applied research.
-Following judging of the oral presentations on Monday, February 27, the judging team will deliberate to select approximately ten students for the finalist presentations on Tuesday, February 28.
-From the finalists, five student delegates will be selected to advance to the National Junior Science & Humanities Symposium.
-The 1st, 2nd, and 3rd place finalists will receive \$2,000, \$1,500, and \$1,000 scholarships, respectively.
+Selected students are invited to present their research at GJSHS February 25-27, 2024.
+The presentations will represent the finest efforts of high school students in the state toward either original laboratory research, field research, or applied research.
+See page 14 for presentation guidelines.

-During oral presentations, judges are permitted a questioning period during which the judging team may ask questions about the students' paper, research process, or presentation.
+During presentations, judges are permitted a questioning period during which the judging team may ask questions about the students' paper, research process, or presentation.
 These questions are intended to aid judges by clarifying the student's depth of understanding, the amount of work and level of effort the student put in to the project, and the individual contributions to the research problem.